Chartres, Easy Getaway from Geneva: Restaurant St-Hilaire

 The tower gives wonderful views of the medieval town, as well as the sculptures, buttresses and framework of the cathedral itself.
 My neighbor Eric Vivien gives extremely detailed explanations in his tours.
 Don’t forget to look for the labyrinth in the middle floor of the cathedral as well.
 On certain days, they clear away the chairs, and let pilgrims walk around it.

 Another neighbor, Englishman Malcolm Miller, who fell in love with the stained glass windows in Chartres decades ago, is the great specialist on the Chartres’ stained glass windows, considered by most to be the most beautiful and well preserved in the world.
-He gives regular tours at 12:00 p.m. and 2:25 p.m. except on Sundays.
+He gives regular tours at 12 and 14H25 except on Sundays.
 It is best to contact the tourist office at the end of the cathedral esplanade just to make sure.
 Please note that his tours are private, and not associated to those organized by the tourist office.

 Another interesting stopoff is the Loir family stained glass store to the left as you face the cathedral.
 The Loir family has been making stained glass for generations, and continue to provide cathedrals all over the world with stained glass windows.
 The shop includes restored as well as contemporary stained glass, and has rotating exhibitions of contemporary artists.

-easyJet lands at Orly Sud and from there you walk across the street and pick up a rental car.
-If you rent online well ahead of time, there are always deals as low as 5 or 6 euros a day (you sometimes have to look hard).
+easyJet lands at Orly Sud and from there you walk across the street and pick up a car at Sixt.
+If you rent online well ahead of time, you can take advantage of their Sixti deal for as low as 5 euros a day.

 The owner, Mr. Brémont, is the former sommelier of the Grand Monarque, and he always has new and delicious wines on offer.
 Take his advice.
 He knows, boy does he know.
 I always discover some new wine or producer, so each time I go, it’s a new adventure.
 In Chartres, they consider the Loire Valley wines to be “local”, since the beginning of the Loire Valley is only half an hour away, and Mr. Brémont is from the heart of the Loire Valley.